deveshSJ11/react-architecture-mastery/LEARN.md

 # 📘 Engineering Learning Log

 A structured record of my progress while building projects with React and modern web technologies.
-Each entry summarizes what I built, technical insights, and next steps to continuously improve.
+Each entry summarizes what I built, key insights, definitions of important concepts, and next steps to continuously improve.

 ---